Eirjet

-Eirjet was a charter airline with its head office on the grounds of Shannon International Airport in Shannon, County Clare, Ireland.
+Eirjet was a charter airline with its head office on the grounds of Shannon Airport in Shannon, County Clare, Ireland.
 It operated charter services to sun and ski destinations throughout Europe.
 Its main base was Shannon Airport.

 The airline ceased operations on 17 October 2006 after notifying Irish aviation regulators that it was unable to meet its obligations to its tour operator clients.
 Efforts to find new financial backing were unsuccessful.